kreichold/GroupMeanFM/README.md

 # GroupMeanFM
-Group-Mean Fully Modified OLS Estimation and Inference in Panel Cointegrating Regressions
+Group-Mean Fully Modified OLS Estimation and Inference in Panel Cointegrating Polynomial Regressions

 ## Introduction
 This repository contains MATLAB code to estimate panel cointegrating polynomial regressions using a group-mean fully modified OLS estimator as proposed in Wagner and Reichold (2023).
 The code also allows to perform standard and cross-section dependence robust inference based upon the group-mean fully modified OLS estimator.
 No knowledge about the presence or absence of deterministic drifts in the stochastic regressors is required.